Getting started with your organic YouTube strategy

 Getting started with your video strategy

 All roads lead to Rome and all video content leads to Youtube.
 As the number one video site with over two billion monthly users, Youtube is the foundation of any video strategy.
+In fact, over 500 hours of video are uploaded to YouTube every minute.
 Whereas social posts and livestreams are time-pressured, Youtube content can be evergreen; always easily available through the company’s page and the Youtube search engine.

 Whether your company is B2C or B2B, it’s important to see video as an extension of your current communication channels.
 It should act as a touchpoint in the buying journey, and not a standalone or separate approach.
 Start with the common problems facing the target audience and why the brand is the solution.This starting point informs every future stage, setting the business on the right path to establishing a video tone of voice, a plan of topics for content, and the right set of keywords to target.